The '120 Minus You Rule' of Retirement

 JPMorganChase Institute research shows that investors tend to pour more money into the market after periods of strong performance — classic return-chasing behavior that can lead to buying high and selling low.

-A 2013 academic paper indicates that individual investors tend to underperform over time by trading too often, selling winners while holding losers and reacting to news cycles.
+A 2013 academic paper (PDF) indicates that individual investors tend to underperform over time by trading too often, selling winners while holding losers and reacting to news cycles.

 “Just because the target allocation is supposed to be a certain percentage doesn’t mean it behaviorally should be,” says Bill Shafransky, CFP® and financial adviser at Moneco Advisors.

 He explains that even if the rule suggests an 80% stock allocation, that doesn’t mean you can, or should, stomach it.
-A 40-year-old might have the time horizon to justify an 80/20 portfolio, but if they panic during every market dip, a more balanced 60/40 mix may be the smarter choice.
+A 40-year-old might have the time horizon to justify an 80/20 portfolio, but if they panic during every market dip, a more balanced 60/40 mix might be the smarter choice.

-What is the "120 minus you rule?"
+What is the '120 minus you rule?'

 It blends the analytical with the behavioral.
 You start with fundamentals, such as historical returns, your time horizon and the level of return needed to support your goals.
-But you filter that through something most models ignore: you.
+But you filter that through something most models ignore: You.

 “If you can’t sleep at night when the market dips, even the best-designed plan won’t be effective,” Sebesta says.